spruceid/rebase/demo/witness/endpoints.md

 ```

 `Subject`s must conform to the JSON representation of the supported Rebase Subject type found [here](https://github.com/spruceid/rebase/blob/main/rust/rebase/src/types/enums/subject.rs).
-They TypeScript definition of Subjects and it's child types would look like:
+The TypeScript definition of Subjects and its child types would look like:
 ```typescript
 type Subjects = Eth | Solana | Web;